Resident Evil 6: Development and release

 Resident Evil 6 was conceptualized soon after the release of Resident Evil 5, and entered full development in 2009.
 Resident Evil 5 producer Jun Takeuchi said that he considered a "completely new system" for Resident Evil 6, but ruled out his involvement.
 In March 2009, co-producer Masachika Kawata stated that the new installment was not decided upon, but admitted that it could take Capcom four to eight years to develop.
 Kawata later claimed that the new game will be drastically different from its predecessors.
 The game was directed by Eiichiro Sasaki, who also directed the Resident Evil Outbreak series.
 When development of the game first begun, producer Yoshiaki Hirabayashi wanted to revolve the game around the "ultimate horror entertainment", bearing in mind that the team considered the upcoming Resident Evil 6 to be the flagship title of the horror genre.
 In a February 2012 interview, Hirabayashi stated that he went to lengths to balance "all of the things people love" about the series, so the team focused to orientate gameplay around horror themes.
+Each of the four campaigns was designed around a different expression of horror: Leon's story reflecting "gothic, classic Resident Evil-style horror", Chris' story "a horror of the battlefield", Jake's story involving the fear of being stalked, and Ada's story being "a very classic Resident Evil-style" experience.
 In March 2012, Capcom admitted that it believed the survival-horror market was too small for Resident Evil, and issued a statement that the development team would instead choose to orientate the gameplay around the action genre.